Pease Air National Guard Base: Air Force Base closure

 In December 1988, Pease AFB was one of 86 military installations to be closed as part of the Secretary of Defense's Base Realignment and Closure process.
 In 1989, 3,461 active-duty military, 741 civil service workers and 347 non-appropriated fund employees were employed at Pease AFB.
 Of the total active duty personnel, 49 were assigned to the Air National Guard.
 It is estimated that the base created a total of 2,466 secondary jobs within the local communities.
 Military personnel began leaving the base in June 1990, and Pease AFB officially closed on 31 March 1991.

 The 509th BW transferred its FB-111 aircraft to Tactical Air Command and its KC-135s to other SAC units.
-The wing was then administratively moved to Whiteman AFB, Missouri, on 30 September 1990, but not manned until April 1993.
+The wing was then administratively moved to Whiteman AFB Missouri in September 1990, but not manned until April 1993.

 Four historical aircraft on static display near the main gate were disassembled and moved to other locations; Ellsworth AFB in South Dakota received a B-47, and Whiteman AFB received a B-29, KC-97, and B-52.
 The B-29, serial number 44-61671, is on display at Whiteman as a representation of The Great Artiste.